A new Arduino library has seen the light of day:

 millis interrupt is enabled, which it is in the described debugger, then

 OnePinSerial does not receive reliably at 125 kbps.
 And even disabling the

 Input capture and output compare match

 AltSoftSerial library, which I had a look at in a previous blog post, uses a feature called input capture.
 This supports timestamping certain events, such as a falling edge.
-The value of a timer at this point of time is stored in the input capture register (ICR) and optionally an interrupt is raised.
-With that feature one gets always the precise time when the start bit started, even if another interrupt was serviced at that time.
+The value of a timer at this point in time is stored in the input capture register (ICR) and optionally an interrupt is raised.
+With that feature, one always gets the precise time when the start bit started, even if another interrupt was serviced at that time.
 If one also records the times of the edges following the start bit, one can easily reconstruct a transmitted byte.

 Speeding it up